 That heat is not noticed because it is created slowly, over months, and over a large area, and winds and rain carry away and distribute that heat so that no one can tell it is there.
 But it IS there!

 Gardeners and farmers will say that the composting process takes between six months and two years to complete, and that only around half of the weight of the material disappears.
 The remaining material is the humus or compost that they actually want, the material they then spread in their gardens or fields as a sort of fertilizer.
 However, most gardeners and farmers are not aware that there are "fast" ways to do composting.
-Some operations use an assortment of ways of tumbling the material in rotating drums, (such as what is referred to as In-Vessel processing) or with other devices (such as Tunnel Composting), and get the entire composting process to complete IN JUST 48 or 72 HOURS!
+Some operations use an assortment of ways of tumbling the material in rotating drums, (such as what is referred to as In-Vessel processing) or with other devices (such as Tunnel Composting), and get the entire Composting process to complete IN JUST 48 or 72 HOURS!
 They have also found that with certain conditions, it is possible to have the decomposition process proceed to nearly completely consume ALL the material rather than just half.

 Actually, our process does NOT actually resemble what is called Composting, except for the fact that the basic chemical decomposition reaction is the same.
 Other than that, there are hardly even many similarities!
 We do NOT have significant material (humus) remaining and we do not need six months or two years to accomplish the process!